Gestalt theoretical psychotherapy: Critical Realism

-The Trans-Phenomenal World
+The trans-phenomenal world

 The trans-phenomenal world considers “the macrocosm of the physical world and all physical objects and physical organisms embedded therein.”
 It is trans-phenomenal as people cannot directly access it – it is theorized or constructed.
 Whatever one hypothesizes, says, or establishes about the trans-phenomenal world comes from interpreting data acquired using phenomenal methods, theoretical forms and models.
 The data obtained constitutes the “critical-phenomenal view,” through which each individual has their own “microcosmic phenomenal world” seen by them as reality.

-The Phenomenal World
+The phenomenal world

 The phenomenal world is the “internal perceptual world of conscious experience,” i.e., a copy of the external world of objective reality constructed in the brain based on the depiction derived from the retina.
 Illustratively, the phenomenal world individuals face is not an actual world but a copy of the external world generated by the brain.
 As discussed by Tholey, physical stimuli reach our physical senses and enter our brains through neural pathways into the cerebral cortex.
 Köhler used the term "psychophysical level," at which the stimuli transform, resulting in a psychological experience.